A fridge that won’t turn off is a common issue, but thankfully there are a few DIY fixes you can try.

-A fridge that is always running is going to be a huge drain on your energy bills.
-Your fridge consumes a lot of electricity and this gets worse if it won’t stop running.
-This is also a food safety problem as a fridge that constantly runs is likely struggling to stay cold.
+A fridge that is always running will be a huge drain on your energy bills.
+Your fridge consumes a lot of electricity, and the situation gets worse if it won’t stop running.
+Not to mention that a refrigerator that won’t stop running is likely struggling to stay cold.

-A fridge constantly runs when it is struggling to maintain a cool temperature.
-This can be caused by issues as simple as dirty condenser coils or a broken fan motor.
-These repairs can be quickly done at home with minimal skills and equipment.
+When your fridge is having trouble staying cool, it could be due to things as simple as dirty condenser coils or a broken fan motor.
+Luckily, repairing the components can be quickly done at home with minimal skills and equipment.

-Your condenser coils have one of the most important jobs.
+Your fridge’s condenser coils have one of the most important jobs.
 The coils dissipate the heat that builds up in and around the appliance, and along with the refrigerant, they both keep things cool.
 Condenser coils can become clogged with dust, hair, and debris.
-My usual advice is to clean your fridge’s condenser coils at least once a year to help prevent any problems from starting.
+My usual advice is to clean your fridge’s condenser coils at least once a year to help prevent any problems.

 Here’s what you’re going to need to clean your condenser coils.

-- Carefully slide in your fridge away from the wall
+- Carefully slide your fridge out of the wall.

 - Remove the condenser coil cover.
-They should be located on the bottom of the back of the fridge.
-This is held in with screws or nuts
+The coils should be located at the bottom of the back of the fridge and held in place with screws or nuts.

-- Clean your condenser coils with the brush attachment of your vacuum.
-You can also clean them with a rag or a brush, but that will take much longer
+- Clean your condenser coils with your vacuum’s brush attachment.
+You can also clean the coils with a rag or a brush, although it’ll take much longer.

 #2 Check Your Temperature Settings

 You might have to deal with some temperature control issues when your refrigerator keeps running.
-There are a few different temperature controls inside of your fridge that we’re going to need to check to either rule out or confirm a problem.
+There are a few different temperature controls inside your fridge that we’re going to need to check to either rule out or confirm a problem.

-Your fridge should be kept at 40 degrees Fahrenheit while the freezer should be kept at 10 degrees Fahrenheit.
-Setting either of these any higher than that causes some serious problems.
+Your fridge should be at 40 degrees Fahrenheit, while the freezer should be at 10 degrees Fahrenheit.
+I find that setting either higher can cause serious problems.

 The biggest problem is food spoilage.
-Food needs to be kept at these temperatures in order to be safe to eat.
-Food can begin to grow bacteria and mold when it gets above these temperatures.
+Food needs to be kept at low temperatures to be safe to eat.
+Food can begin to grow bacteria and mold when it gets above the abovementioned temperatures.

 Your refrigerator can also struggle to keep things cool if the temperatures are set too high.
-Temperatures that are set too high mean that the fridge heats up quicker.
-This causes the fridge to stay on constantly in order to keep things cool.
+Temperatures that are set too high mean that the fridge heats up quicker, causing it to stay on constantly to keep things cool.

 #3 Faulty Fan Motors

-Your fridge also has a few fans that help keep things cool.
-These fans are designed to exhaust hot air and bring cool air back into the system.
-If any of these fans fails, your fridge has to work constantly in order to maintain a cool temperature.
+The fans are designed to exhaust hot air and bring cool air back into the fridge.
+If any of the fans fail, your fridge must constantly work to maintain a cool temperature.

-- The condenser fan is located on the bottom of the back of the fridge
+- The condenser fan is at the bottom of the back of the fridge.

 #4 Frosted Evaporator Coils

 Like the condenser coils, the evaporator coils play a key role in your fridge’s daily operation.
 After the liquid refrigerant is condensed in the condenser coils, it expands in the evaporator coils and cools down your food.

-Evaporator coils can develop a layer of frost.
-This will inhibit their ability to keep your fridge cold which will cause your refrigerator to run constantly but you.
+Evaporator coils can develop a layer of frost, inhibiting their ability to keep your fridge cold and causing it to run constantly but you.

 - Follow your manufacturer’s instructions for accessing your evaporator coils.
-They are typically located behind an access panel in the freezer.
-You will need it to remove this panel with a screwdriver
+The coils are typically located behind an access panel in the freezer.
+You will need to remove the panel with a screwdriver.

-- If you see your evaporator coils are covered in frost, you’ll need it to defrost them
+- If your evaporator coils are covered in frost, you’ll need to defrost them.

-- Set all of your fridge’s thermostats to their warmest settings
+- Set all of your fridge’s thermostat controls to their warmest settings.

-- Once it’s nice and cool, push your food back in your fridge and freezer
+- Once the fridge is nice and cool, push your food back into the refrigeration and freezer compartments.

-Getting the frost off your evaporator coils is only a temporary solution.
-You’re going to need to figure out how they got frosted in the first place.
-Let’s take a look at what causes your defroster to break down.
+In my experience, getting the frost off your evaporator coils is only a temporary solution.
+You’ll need to figure out how the coils developed frost in the first place.

 #5 Problems With the Defroster

-Fixing problems with your defroster can get a little tricky.
-You’ll need to inspect each component separately to find the one that’s not working correctly.
+Fixing problems with your defroster can be a little tricky.
+You’ll need to inspect each component separately to find the one which isn’t working correctly.

 #6 Replace Your Door Gasket

 There is a gasket that forms a seal every time your fridge or freezer door closes.
 Any damage to the gasket could explain why your refrigerator won’t stop running.
-Gaskets are made out of a flexible rubber material.
-They can break down and become brittle over time which causes them to no longer seal the door shut.
+Gaskets are made out of flexible rubber material that can break down and become brittle over time, causing them to no longer seal the door shut.

-- Make sure that the gasket fits properly by closing your door and making sure the seal is tight
+- Ensure the gasket fits properly by closing your door and ensuring the seal is tight.

 #7 A Broken Main Control Board

-If all else fails and your refrigerator still won’t stop running, you could be dealing with a broken main control board in your fridge.
+If all else fails and your refrigerator still won’t stop running, you could be dealing with a broken main control board/relay.

 The main control board is the brain of your fridge.
-This little piece of circuitry controls all of your fridges systems and makes sure that they run on time and normally.
-If the main control board fails, your fridge can start to run constantly in an attempt to compensate for the broken part.
+The little piece of circuitry controls all of your fridge’s systems and ensures that they run on time and normally.
+If the main control board fails, your fridge can start to run constantly in an attempt to compensate for the broken component.